Epiphyllum spp.

 Epiphyllums will be happiest in conditions with at least 50 percent humidity.

-Misting the epiphyllum’s foliage with water from a spray bottle is an easy, low budget way to start.
+There are a few different ways you can increase relative humidity, if needed.
+Misting the foliage with water from a spray bottle is an easy, low budget way to start.

-Another means of raising humidity levels is to situate your houseplants in groupings to create a more humid microclimate.
+Another method is to situate your houseplants in groupings to create a more humid microclimate.

 Finally, if you want to step up your efforts a bit, using a humidifier near orchid cacti is an excellent way to help raise relative humidity.